jeeberhardt/unrolr/README.md

 * PyOpenCL
 * MDAnalysis (==0.17)

-## Installation on UNIX
+## Installation on UNIX (Debian/Ubuntu)

 I highly recommand you to install the Anaconda distribution (https://www.continuum.io/downloads) if you want a clean python environnment with nearly all the prerequisites already installed (NumPy, H5py, Pandas, Matplotlib).

 1 .
 First, you have to install OpenCL:
 * MacOS: Good news, you don't have to install OpenCL, it works out-of-the-box.
-* AMD: From all the tutorials you can find on the internet, this one it is still the more succinct one that I found: [AMD OpenCL installation on Ubuntu](https://ethereum.gitbooks.io/frontier-guide/content/gpu.html).
+* AMD:  You have to install the [AMD OpenCL™ 2.0 Driver](https://support.amd.com/en-us/kb-articles/Pages/OpenCL2-Driver.aspx).
-* Nvidia: You can either install the [CUDA toolkit](https://developer.nvidia.com/cuda-downloads) or directly the package ```nvidia-opencl-dev```.
+* Nvidia: You have to install the [CUDA toolkit](https://developer.nvidia.com/cuda-downloads).
 * Intel: And of course it's working also on CPU just by installing this [runtime software package](https://software.intel.com/en-us/articles/opencl-drivers).
+Alternatively, the CPU-based OpenCL driver can be also installed through the package ```pocl``` (http://portablecl.org/) with the conda package manager.

+For any other informations, the official installation guide of PyOpenCL is available [here](https://documen.tician.de/pyopencl/misc.html).

 2 .
 As a final step,
 ```bash